 Bolsonaro's G20 Trip Hits Snag: Brazilian Crewman Arrested With 86 Pounds Of Cocaine

-Brazilian President Jair Bolsonaro's trip to Japan for the G20 summit has begun with an embarrassing episode, as a crewman in his advance party is accused of carrying cocaine in his luggage.
-Police arrested the crewman in Seville, Spain, where his Brazilian Air Force jet had a stopover on its way to Japan.
+Brazilian President Jair Bolsonaro, known for his hard-line policies on law and order, began his trip to Japan for the G20 summit on an embarrassing note after a crewman in an advance party was accused of carrying cocaine in his luggage.

+Police arrested the crewman in Seville, Spain, on Tuesday after a Brazilian air force plane made a stopover on its way to Japan.
 Spanish authorities say the crewman, identified by Brazilian and Spanish media as Sgt.
 Manoel Silva Rodrigues, was carrying 39 kilos of cocaine — 86 pounds.
 According to Spanish news outlet ABC, the drug was divided into 37 blocks — and the crewman told Civil Guard agents that he was carrying cheese.
-Rodrigues was taken into custody on Tuesday.

 The president followed on a separate jet, which reportedly altered its route after Rodrigues' arrest to avoid Seville and instead stop in Lisbon, Portugal, according to Brazilian news outlet Folha de S. Paulo.

 Rodrigues serves as a flight steward who has worked internationally dozens of times, including trips with three different Brazilian presidents, according to Folha.
-In a note about the arrest, Brazil's air force says that when Bolsonaro returns to Brazil, his plane will not pass through Seville but through Seattle in the U.S.
+In a note about the arrest, Brazil's air force says that when Bolsonaro returns to Brazil, his plane will not pass through Seville, but through Seattle in the U.S.

-Responding to the news on Twitter, Bolsonaro stressed that the cocaine arrest was not related to his personal team.
-But he called it "unacceptable," and he demanded an investigation and severe punishment.
+Responding to the news, Bolsonaro stressed that the cocaine arrest was not related to his personal team.
+But he tweeted that the incident was "unacceptable" and demanded an investigation and severe punishment.

 Apesar de não ter relação com minha equipe, o episódio de ontem, ocorrido na Espanha, é inaceitável.
 Exigi investigação imediata e punição severa ao responsável pelo material entorpecente encontrado no avião da FAB.
 Não toleraremos tamanho desrespeito ao nosso país!— Jair M. Bolsonaro (@jairbolsonaro) June 26, 2019